DevNoteHQ/MOS/README.md

 Note: It is important that you have at least GCC 7.1.0.
 MOS uses GCC features that are only available since GCC 7.1.0 (for example `__attribute__((interrupt))`

-TODO: Bluescreens, APCI, Memory Management, new and delete Operator, MOSLib with Convert and String class;
+TODO: Bluescreens (in green, red or yellow, but not in blue!), APCI, Memory Management, new and delete Operator, MOSLib with Convert and String class;